allenai/bi-att-flow/README.md

 # Bi-directional Attention Flow for Machine Comprehension

 - This the original implementation of [Bi-directional Attention Flow for Machine Comprehension][paper] (Seo et al., 2016).
-- This is tensorflow v1.1.0 comaptible version.
-This is not compatible with previous trained models, so if you want to use them, go to [v0.2.1][v0.2.1].
+- This is tensorflow v1.2 comaptible version.
+Compatible save files are at [v0.3.0][v0.3.0].
 - The CodaLab worksheet for the [SQuAD Leaderboard][squad] submission is available [here][worksheet].
 - Please contact [Minjoon Seo][minjoon] ([@seominjoon][minjoon-github]) for questions and suggestions.